Overview

 Doctoral negligence

 There are numerous complications at birth that can cause paralysis, and these may be caused by negligence or errors by doctors or nurses involved in the delivery.
 Mother and baby need to be closely monitored during and after birth to ensure that these injuries do not happen.
-If your baby has suffered birth-related paralysis and it was caused by medical negligence, you should understand your legal options.
+If your baby has suffered birth-related paralysis and it was caused by medical malpractice or medical negligence, you should understand your legal options.

 Free consultation on your case by Chicago-based birth injury lawyers